 After a certain amount of time, yes.
 However, remember three things: Firstly, not all products that try and conquer these markets will be successful.
 You still have to have a useful, popular product backed up by outstanding service.
 Execution is important.
 Secondly, Amazon will continue to create new subcategories as product lines become wider and tastes change.
 Another function of Catsnatcher is to stay on top of new upcoming categories.
 Thirdly, before they are conquered, by definition there will need to be high-performing listings within these.
 Why not you?

-The category level metrics take the Top 20 items in each category into account and these are linked to an item list for each category (this lets you drill into any interesting categories you find for a closer look).
+The category level metrics take up to 20 of the top listings in each category into account and these are linked to an item list for each category (this lets you drill into any interesting niches you find for a closer look).

 Catsnatcher was created because I was looking to get into Amazon Private Label (custom new product) selling earlier this year.
 I found other product research tools useful for when I had an idea I wanted to research, but I’m not terribly original, so pretty much everything I thought of had already been crowded out.
 Also, even when I did find a strong niche I always though there might be something better - how could I know?